 CLICK HERE to watch the YouTube video interview.

 Robin Robertson: Hi, I’m Robin Robertson from the Bellingham Tennis Club & Fairhaven Fitness.
-Here with me is my friend Rick Kaselj who is about to launch a product named Fix My Back Pain.
-I know a lot of players have lower back pain and upper back pain.
+Here with me is my friend, Rick Kaselj, who is about to launch a product named Fix My Back Pain.
+I know a lot of tennis players have lower and upper back pain.
 Now, why don’t you tell me just a little bit about the product?

 Rick Kaselj: I just want to step back a little before I talk about the product.
 I will give you one thing that you can do right now as a tennis player to help your back pain.
 The number one thing that I would recommend is almost not even looking at the back and just going down and looking at the hips.
 Oftentimes, when we are sitting and doing computer work or doing phone stuff we get stiff in the hips and the back.
 Since we lack movements in those areas, we get more stress on the back.

-A lot of times, the back is the weakest of those two areas just based upon how the bones are designed.
+A lot of times, the back is the weakest of those two areas, simply based upon how the bones are designed.
 We can loosen up the hips by improving the tissue quality.
 We can do this through foam rolling or massage.
-It will improve the tissue quality so the tissue moves better.
-Third is improving the mobility, how things are moving in that joint.
-You are working the joint through full range of motion like doing squats.
-You are doing the exercises that help promote mobility in the hip.
+This will improve the tissue quality so the tissue moves better.
+Third is improving the mobility, or how things are moving in that joint.
+Work the joint through the full range of motion, like doing squats.
+Do the exercises that help promote mobility in the hip.

-Take some time to work on the stretching, improving the tissue quality through foam rolling, and mobility work to loosen up that hip on all 3 planes of movement to help your back.
-These are the things I’ve noticed with people doing rotational sports especially like tennis.
+Take some time to work on the stretching, improving the tissue quality through foam rolling, and mobility work to loosen up that hip on all 3 planes of movement, in order to help your back.
+These are the things I’ve noticed with people doing rotational sports like tennis.

 Rick Kaselj: I think a warm up is important for a number of reasons.
-Doing a warm up can shift your mind from what you were doing before, it could have been work and then you get into tennis or whatever sport you play.
+Doing a warm up can shift your mind from what you were doing before; it could have been work or family.
 One thing that leads you to injury is poor movement patterns.
-If your mind is thinking a variety of things, you can’t move properly.
+If your mind is thinking about a variety of things, you can’t move properly.

 Doing warm ups also fire the stabilizing muscles.
-If you are sitting or driving so much, those muscles that stabilize let’s say the shoulder, the back, and the hip are not really working.
-If you do warm ups, you wake them up.
-Last thing about warm up is what you oftentimes do will dynamically stretch the tissue.
+If you are sitting or driving a lot, those muscles that stabilize the shoulder, the back, and the hip are not really working.
+If you do a warm up, you wake them up.
+Last thing about warm up, is what you often do will dynamically stretch the tissue.
 Stiffness increases your risk of injury.
 People who are stiffer compared to people who have better movement are more likely to get injuries.
-But if you are doing warm ups, you are increasing the movement in the shoulder, hip or back without stretching the tissue.
+If you are doing warm ups, you are increasing the movement in the shoulder, hip or back without stretching the tissue.